camunda-community-hub/community/.github/ISSUE_TEMPLATE/report-unmaintained-extension.md

 ---
-name: Report an Unmaintained Repo Template
+name: Report an Unmaintained Repo
 about: Alert the team to an unmaintained repo
 title: ''
 labels: ''